Webilop/user-language-switch/readme.txt

 === User Language Switch ===
 Contributors: webilop
-Tags: language, localization, language switcher, content translation, multilanguage Requires at least: 3.0.1
+Tags: language, localization, language switcher, content translation, multilanguage site, content localization Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: trunk
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-User Language Switch allows you to associate the original version and the translation of pages, posts and custom post types through custom fields in an easy and friendly way.
+User Language Switch allows each backend user to set the language displayed in the back-end and front-end of the site.
+ULS also allows to associate the original version and the translation of pages, posts and custom post types through custom fields in an easy and friendly way.
+You can easily create the language links by adding the [uls-language-selector] shortcode.
 The available languages are taken from the current theme and the wordpress installation.

 = Localization =

 *English (default).
 *Spanish
+*Persian

 = Documentation =

 You can find the installation and configuration steps at: http://www.webilop.com/products/user-language-switch-wordpress-plugin/
-Documentation in spanish is also available: http://www.webilop.com/productos/plugin-wordpress-user-language-switch/
+Documentation in spanish is also available at: http://www.webilop.com/productos/plugin-wordpress-user-language-switch/

 == Installation ==